The Disturbing Facts About Small Businesses That Get Hacked

 But perhaps the biggest cost is reputation.
 In 2019, Deloitte determined that up to 90% of the total costs in a cyberattack occur ‘beneath the surface.‘ These hidden costs can affect businesses years after a breach.
 They include loss of trust in the business, diminished brand reputation, and increased costs concerning debt financing.
 And these costs are not covered by any insurance.

 And then there are the potential costs of a cybercriminal asking for a hefty ransom in exchange for your leaked files.
-Although we recommend not paying ransoms, some firms will inevitably make a different choice.
+Although we recommend not paying ransoms, some firms will inevitably choose differently.

-In almost every case, businesses could greatly reduce costs simply by having a plan in place.
+In almost every case, businesses could reduce costs simply by having a plan.

 How Can You Protect Your Business?

 The only way to protect your business is to be prepared.
-First and foremost, you should consult with a cybersecurity expert (Hacked.com does provide those services).
-Budget allowing, you should have an expert in place to respond to any type of breach.
+First and foremost, you should consult with a cybersecurity expert.
+Budget-allowing, you should have an expert to respond to any breach.

 But even if you can’t afford to hire a full-time cybersecurity position, there are simple steps you can take to mitigate risk.